WebPredict/angular-2-interview-questions/README.md

 **What is the difference between onNgInit() and constructor() of a component?**

-A: a directive’s data-bound input properties are not set until after construction, so that’s one difference.
+A: A directive’s data-bound input properties are not set until after construction, so that’s one difference.

 ## Pipes Questions: